-Equally, given the rural setting and character of Woolpit, and the irreplaceable nature of its historical assets, development proposals should explore to the maximum the potential for mitigation of visual impacts on the rural setting of the village, with due attention to the guidelines contained in the Landscape Appraisal.
-Adverse impacts on the Conservation Area and its setting are to be avoided at all cost.
+Equally, given the rural setting and character of Woolpit, and the irreplaceable nature of its historical assets, development proposals should explore to the maximum the potential for mitigation of visual impacts on the rural setting of the village, with regard given to the guidelines contained in the Landscape Appraisal.
+There is a need to avoid adverse impacts on historic buildings, the Conservation Area, and their setting.
 Where it is possible and practical to do so, opportunities to enhance the environment should be taken up, again with due regard to the recommendations of the Landscape Appraisal.